...

 Understanding how child support amounts are calculated is crucial for managing child support obligations effectively.
 At the Law Office of Bryan Fagan PLLC, we emphasize the importance of understanding Texas Child Support: A Word (or two) on Net Resources.
 Texas child support guidelines, as outlined in Section 154 of the Texas Family Code, determine support amounts based on the obligor’s net monthly income and the number of children requiring support.
 However, calculating net monthly income involves more than just basic arithmetic.

 To calculate child support, you must consider all sources of income, including wages, salaries, and additional income.
-This total income is then offset by specific deductions such as taxes, union dues, and the cost of health insurance for the child.
+This total income is then reduced by specific deductions, including taxes, union dues, and the child’s health insurance costs.
 According to the 2024 guidelines, if the obligor’s net monthly income is less than $9,200, child support is a percentage of that income, starting at 20% for one child and increasing with each additional child.
 Understanding how child support is calculated is vital for both parties, as it impacts financial planning and budgeting.

 Texas Child Support Uncovered – Video

 For those earning more than $9,200 net monthly, child support is based on the first $9,200 of net resources.
 Additional amounts may be ordered to meet the proven needs of the child.
-Significant changes in a parent’s financial situation or the child’s needs can lead to a modification of the child support order.
-This process requires proper documentation and a formal petition to the court, as detailed in Section 156 of the Texas Family Code.
+Significant changes in a parent’s financial situation or a child’s needs can justify modifying a child support order.
+This process requires proper documentation and a formal petition to the court, as outlined in Section 156 of the Texas Family Code.

-By grasping these guidelines, both obligors and recipients can better navigate the complexities of child support in Texas, ensuring compliance with current laws and regulations.
-At the Law Office of Bryan Fagan PLLC, we are dedicated to helping you understand and manage your child support obligations, ensuring the best outcomes for you and your children.
+By understanding these guidelines, both obligors and recipients can navigate the complexities of child support in Texas more easily.
+This knowledge helps ensure compliance with current laws and regulations.
+At the Law Office of Bryan Fagan PLLC, we help you understand and manage your child support obligations.
+Our goal is to help you achieve the best possible outcomes for you and your children.

 Record-Keeping and Documentation for Child Support